Google Kubernetes Engine vs Red Hat OpenShift Container Platform comparison

 Buyer's Guide

-Find out what your peers are saying about Google Kubernetes Engine vs. OpenShift Container Platform and other solutions.
-Updated: March 2024.
+Find out what your peers are saying about Google Kubernetes Engine vs. Red Hat OpenShift Container Platform and other solutions.
+Updated: May 2024.

-Google Kubernetes Engine is ranked 9th in Container Management with 32 reviews while OpenShift Container Platform is ranked 1st in Container Management with 36 reviews.
-Google Kubernetes Engine is rated 8.0, while OpenShift Container Platform is rated 8.2.
+Google Kubernetes Engine is ranked 9th in Container Management with 32 reviews while Red Hat OpenShift Container Platform is ranked 1st in Container Management with 37 reviews.
+Google Kubernetes Engine is rated 8.0, while Red Hat OpenShift Container Platform is rated 8.2.
 The top reviewer of Google Kubernetes Engine writes "The auto-scaling feature helps during peak hours, but the support is not great".
-On the other hand, the top reviewer of OpenShift Container Platform writes "Provides automation that speeds up our process by 30% and helps us achieve zero downtime".
-Google Kubernetes Engine is most compared with Linode, Kubernetes, Rancher Labs, VMware Tanzu Mission Control and Amazon Elastic Container Service, whereas OpenShift Container Platform is most compared with Amazon EKS, VMware Tanzu Mission Control, Nutanix Kubernetes Engine NKE, Amazon Elastic Container Service and NGINX Ingress Controller.
-See our Google Kubernetes Engine vs. OpenShift Container Platform report.
+On the other hand, the top reviewer of Red Hat OpenShift Container Platform writes "Provides automation that speeds up our process by 30% and helps us achieve zero downtime".
+Google Kubernetes Engine is most compared with Linode, Kubernetes, Rancher Labs, VMware Tanzu Mission Control and Amazon Elastic Container Service, whereas Red Hat OpenShift Container Platform is most compared with Amazon EKS, VMware Tanzu Mission Control, Nutanix Kubernetes Engine NKE, Amazon Elastic Container Service and Microsoft Defender for Cloud.
+See our Google Kubernetes Engine vs. Red Hat OpenShift Container Platform report.

 See our list of best Container Management vendors.